AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-project-overview.md

 Customer Journey Analytics allows you to export data.
 You might want to export data for a number of reasons, such as storing large amounts of historical data or analyzing raw data in third-party tools.

-The following sections describe supported file types, as well as the various methods available for exporting.
+The following sections describe supported file types, the various methods available for exporting, and the advantages of each method.

 ## Supported file types